fastify/fastify/docs/Plugins-Guide.md

 ```
 `register` creates a new Fastify context, which means that if you perform any changes on the Fastify instance, those changes will not be reflected in the context's ancestors.
 In other words, encapsulation!

-*Why is encapsulation important?*<br>
+*Why is encapsulation important?*

 Well, let's say you are creating a new disruptive startup, what do you do?
-You create an API server with all your stuff, everything in the same place, a monolith!<br>
+You create an API server with all your stuff, everything in the same place, a monolith!

 Ok, you are growing very fast and you want to change your architecture and try microservices.
-Usually, this implies a huge amount of work, because of cross dependencies and a lack of separation of concerns in the codebase.<br>
+Usually, this implies a huge amount of work, because of cross dependencies and a lack of separation of concerns in the codebase.

 Fastify helps you in that regard.
 Thanks to the encapsulation model, it will completely avoid cross dependencies and will help you structure your code into cohesive blocks.

-*Let's return to how to correctly use `register`.*<br>
+*Let's return to how to correctly use `register`.*

 As you probably know, the required plugins must expose a single function with the following signature
 ```js
 module.exports = function (fastify, options, done) {}